Finnoy Travel - Travel Stories and Reviews

 Unfortunately, no. The seats are the same as in Economy Class.

-Business Class passengers have usually free adjacent seats, complimentary meals and drinks, lounge access and priority services at the airport.
+Business Class passengers usually have free adjacent seats, complimentary meals and drinks, lounge access and priority services at the airport.

 Are there many meal options in Finnair's short-haul Business Class?